dmlc/ps-lite/guide/README.md

     ts = wk.ZPull(key, &recv_val, opts);
     wk.Wait(ts);
   }
-  return 0;
 ```

 Using 4 workers and 4 servers (`./local.sh 4 4 ./example_d -logtostderr`), these
-two filters can reduce the total number of data sent by a worker from 2GB to 20MB.
+two filters can reduce the total number of data sent by a worker from 2GB to
+20MB.

 ## Server APIs

 ### Simple handle summing the data
-TODO

 ### Adaptive gradient descent
-TODO